transloadit/uppy.io/docs/companion.md

 #### `redisUrl` `COMPANION_REDIS_URL`

-TODO: needs a great explanation if it actually works, so let's figure out if it works

 URL to running Redis server.
-If this is set, the state of uploads would be stored temporarily.
-This helps for resumed uploads after a browser crash from the client.
-The stored upload would be sent back to the client on reconnection.
+This can be used to scale Companion horizontally using many instances.
+See [How to scale Companion](#how-to-scale-companion).

 #### `redisOptions`